 Be sure to check out the recipe card at the end of this post for more information about quantities, measurements, and specific cooking instructions.

-How do I make this blueberry waffles recipe?
+How to make blueberry Belgian waffles

 Step 1: Combine the eggs, oil, milk, sugar, and vanilla extract in a large bowl with a whisk.